apache/doris-website/versioned_docs/version-2.1/admin-manual/memory-management/memory-issue-faq.md

 ## 3 Memory Leak

+> If you encounter a suspected memory leak, the best solution is to upgrade to the latest three-digit version.
+If you are using Doris 2.0, upgrade to the latest version of Doris 2.0.x, because it is likely that other people have encountered the same phenomenon, and most memory leaks are fixed in version iterations.

 If the following phenomenon is observed, it means that there may be a memory leak:

 - Doris Grafana or server monitoring finds that the memory of the Doris BE process has been growing linearly, and the memory does not decrease after the task on the cluster stops.